Welcome to CARE

 Dogs spayed before 1st heat cycle:

-risk of mammary tumors eliminated
+-risk of mammary tumors eliminated

 *Other benefits:

--decrease risk of prostrate disease-eliminate risk of ovarian, uterine and testicular cancers
+-eliminate risk of ovarian, uterine and testicular cancers

--decrease fighting, marking and roaming behaviors-faster recovery time for younger animals (less stress)
+-faster recovery time for younger animals (less stress)

 *Common Misconceptions about age to spay/neuter:

--Must have litter first-Must have a heat cycle first
+-Must have a heat cycle first

 -Must be 6 months of age